M&L Hospitality is a leading international hospitality real estate investment platform.

 For more information, please don’t hesitate to contact us.

 M&L Hospitality’s hotels are in prime, central locations in international gateway cities.
-They are operated by the most recognisable international brands, including Accor, IHG, Hilton, Hyatt International, Rezidor and Swissôtel.
+They are operated by the most recognisable international brands, including Accor, IHG, Hilton, Hyatt International and Rezidor.
 M&L Hospitality’s hotels are modern and functional.
-All are high occupancy and resilient to down turn because of their wide appeal across the corporate, leisure and tourism markets.
+All are high occupancy and resilient to down turn in business because of their wide appeal across the corporate, leisure and tourism markets.

 M&L Hospitality is wholly owned by Grandline International.